 Most blue grottos are entered by boat.
-Sometimes you have to swimm or dive to enter the cave.
-The Grotta Smeralda has a natural entrance deep below sea level, and is entered throug an artificial entrance.
+Sometimes you have to swim or dive to enter the cave.
+The Grotta Smeralda has a natural entrance deep below sea level, and is entered through an artificial entrance.